SATPURA NATIONAL PARK | WILDLIFE SAFARI & TRAVEL GUIDE TO SATPURA

 The name of the national park is derived from the Satpura Range.
 Satpura is a Sanskrit word, that means seven mountains.
 The terrain of the national park is extremely rugged and consists of sandstone peaks, narrow gorges, ravines, and dense forests.
 The altitude ranges from 300 to 1,352 m.
 Denwa river is the main water source of the park and the Tawa dam has been built on this river.
 Satpura National Park, along with the adjoining Bori and Pachmarhi wildlife sanctuaries, provides 2,200 sq. km of unique central Indian highland ecosystem.

 Satpura National Park has a large and diversified population of wildlife due to its unique ecosystem and a long history of wildlife conservation.
-The fauna here includes Indian Bison, Spotted Dear, Leopards, Tigers, Wild boar, Sloth bear, Blackbuck, Four Horned antelopes, Porcupine, Sambhar, Langurs, Malabar squirrels, etc. Beautiful bird species including Malabar whistling Thrush, Paradise Flycatcher, Honey Buzzard, Malabar pied Hornbill, etc. are present in large numbers.
-It boasts of stunning floral variety, with over 1300 species of plants including sal, teak, tendu, bamboos, mahua, bel, grasses, bushes, and other medicinal plants.
+One can spot Indian Bison, Spotted Dear, Leopards, Tigers, Wild boar, Sloth bear, Blackbuck, Four Horned antelopes, Porcupine, Sambhar, Langurs, and Malabar squirrels as part of Satpura National Park tour packages.
+Beautiful bird species including Malabar whistling Thrush, Paradise Flycatcher, Honey Buzzard, Malabar pied Hornbill, etc. are present in large numbers.

 The park is divided into 4 zones.
 Out of them Madhai &, Pannarpani (Pachachi) are core areas while Jamani Dev & Parsapani are buffer areas.
 In 2019, the Forest Department of Madhya Pradesh introduced one new core zone in Satpura Tiger Reserve - Panaarpani.
 Panaarpani zone will have a separate entrance gate and is close to Pachmarhi.
 The park can be entered via 5 routes - Madhai Gate from Madhai village, Jamani Dev Gate for Jamani Dev Buffer zone, Parsapani entrance gate, Churna Gate, and Panaarpani Gate.
 Madhai gate is the main entry point from which all safari activities are operated.

+Jeep safari is the must experience things to do in Satpura.
 The park authorities offered two types of safaris to its visitors - Jeep Safari, and Elephant Safari.
 Permits for day visits to these zones are available online on the Park website.
 There are 2 jeep safaris conducted per day one is early in the morning and the other one is in the late afternoon.
 Besides, full-day safaris are allowed in Satpura where one can see all zones in a single day.
-The Jungle Safari is done only with vehicles registered with the park administration as private vehicles are not allowed inside the core arrears of the park.
+The Jungle Safari is done only with vehicles registered with the park administration.
 Apart from the jeep safari, one can indulge in activities like Elephant Joy Rides, nature walks, cycling & night Safari, canoeing & boat safaris here.

 The Forest Department provides basic accommodations at forest rest houses - 2 at Pachmarhi, 2 at Churna, and 1 at Madhai each with double bedrooms.
 These rooms can be booked in advance through the Satpura Tiger Reserve office (+917574-254394).
 There is also a wide range of private accommodations available in the vicinity of Madhai, Churna, and Pachmarhi gates of Satpura National Park.

 Satpura National Park remains open every year from 1st October to 30th June and closed during the monsoon season from 1st July to 30th September.
-The peak season to visit the park is from October to February as the climatic conditions are excellent while the summer months from March to June are ideal for better Tiger sightings.
+The peak season to visit the park is from October to February.

 Safari Timings: 6 AM - 11 AM & 3 PM - 6 PM, Closed on every Wednesday evening, on Holi, Diwali & during Monsoon